adamnaamani/handbook/pages/definitions.md

 3. PATCH version when you make backwards compatible bug fixes.

 Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

+#### Sensitivity Analysis
+A sensitivity analysis determines how different values of an independent variable affect a particular dependent variable under a given set of assumptions.
+In other words, sensitivity analyses study how various sources of uncertainty in a mathematical model contribute to the model's overall uncertainty.
+This technique is used within specific boundaries that depend on one or more input variables.

+Sensitivity analysis is used in the business world and in the field of economics.
+It is commonly used by financial analysts and economists, and is also known as a what-if analysis.

 #### SHA (Secure Hash Algorithm)
 These algorithms are designed to be one-way functions, meaning that once they’re transformed into their respective hash values, it’s virtually impossible to transform them back into the original data.